Pangw1n/SKGuns/README.md

 - SkBee dependence removed
 - The command list has been updated
 - It is now possible to create new weapons through yaml files (/Server/plugins/SKguns/weapons)
+- Each weapon now has its own sound effect

 ### Ver 1.1.3
 - Armor now mitigates damage received from damage dealt by guns